antoinemcgrath/push_wayback/README.md

-# push_wayback  -  A python tool to check if a URL is :seedling:fresh in the Wayback Machine, and recapture the URL if it stale.
+# push_wayback  -  A python tool to check if a URL in the Wayback Machine is :seedling:fresh, and recapture the URL if it is stale.

 Use the Internet Archive's ia_plugin to check for recent captures (with a user specified number of days) before creating a new capture request.